 The Internal Revenue Service (IRS) will have to stop most collection activities when you file for Chapter 7 or Chapter 13 bankruptcy.
 Whether the reprieve is temporary or permanent depends on whether the tax debt and whether funds will be available to pay the IRS in the bankruptcy.

 When you file your bankruptcy petition, bankruptcy's automatic stay goes into effect.
 The stay temporarily stops most types of collection actions, including all tax collection efforts for pre-bankruptcy taxes.

 Whether your bankruptcy will stop the IRS from collecting tax debts temporarily or permanently depends on whether those debts will be discharged or not in your bankruptcy.

 If the tax is dischargeable in the bankruptcy proceeding, and you receive a discharge, the IRS will be permanently enjoined (stopped) from pursuing collection of the debt.

-If the tax is not dischargeable, the IRS is allowed to continue collection efforts against you and your exempt property as soon as your receive your discharge.
-However, if there is property that the trustee is administering in your bankruptcy case and it is likely that creditors, including the IRS, will receive a distribution from the bankruptcy, the IRS may abate, or temporarily stop, collection efforts until it receives a distribution from the bankruptcy trustee.
+If the tax is not dischargeable, the IRS can continue collection efforts against you and your exempt property as soon as you receive your discharge.
+However, sometimes there is property that the trustee is administering in your bankruptcy case that creditors, including the IRS, will likely receive in a bankruptcy distribution.
+In that situation, the IRS might abate, or temporarily stop collection efforts until it receives a distribution from the bankruptcy trustee.

 In your bankruptcy case, the Internal Revenue Service has the same rights as other creditors.
 The IRS can: